Blayney

 Employment performance in Blayney has been below expectations when compared to most other areas nationally

-Mining has a notable concentration with employment levels at three times the regional average.
-In contrast, accommodation & food employs just 5.1% of local workers compared to Regional NSW's 7.8%.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between December 2024 and December 2025, the labour force decreased by 2.9%, while employment declined by 5.3%, causing unemployment to rise by 2.3 percentage points.
-This contrasts with Regional NSW where employment contracted by 1.2%, the labour force fell by 0.8%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Blayney's employment mix indicates a local employment increase of 5.7% over five years and 12.5% over ten years, although these are simple weighting extrapolations for illustrative purposes only.
+Conversely, accommodation & food services employ just 5.1% of local workers, lower than Regional NSW's 7.8%.
+The area may offer limited local employment opportunities, as suggested by the ratio of working population to resident population.
+Between December 2024 and December 2025, Blayney's labour force decreased by 2.5%, while employment fell by 4.6%, leading to a 2.1 percentage point rise in unemployment.
+This contrasts with Regional NSW, where employment contracted by 1.2%, the labour force fell by 0.8%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Blayney's current employment mix suggests local employment could increase by 5.7% in five years and 12.5% in ten years, though these are simple extrapolations for illustrative purposes only and do not account for potential localized population changes.

 Frequently Asked Questions - Employment